NFDI4Earth System Architecture Documentation

 4. Create and publish information products, e.g., as services

-The architecture of the NFDI4Earth describes the different software components built to make resources from the Earth System Sciences (ESS) findable, accessible, interoperable and reusable, as well as the requirements for interfaces enabling their interaction.
+The architecture of the NFDI4Earth describes the different services built to make resources from the Earth System Sciences (ESS) findable, accessible, interoperable and reusable, as well as the requirements for interfaces enabling their interaction.

 Quality Goals